Direct naar content EnDev

 Leave no one behind on the road to SDG 7

-Energy access is central to both achieving the Agenda 2023 for Sustainable Development and the Paris Agreement on Climate Change.
-While significant progress has been made
+Energy access is central to both achieving the 2030 Sustainable Development Goals and the Paris Agreement on Climate Change.
+While significant progress has been made towards fulfilling SDG 7, millions remain unable to afford even the most basic energy products.
+Demand-Side Subsidies (DSS) address this affordability gap and ensure that no one is left behind.

-Improved Cooking promotes empowerment and economic development. ©GIZ
+Improved Cooking promotes empowerment and economic development. © GIZ

-Under the new component, EnDev seeks to contribute to the global body of knowledge on DSS by developing and piloting innovative mechanisms and facilitate access to energy.
+Under the new DSS component, EnDev seeks to contribute to the global body of knowledge on DSS by developing and piloting innovative mechanisms and facilitate access to energy.
 The pilots focus on DSS schemes for low-income and/or displaced populations who are currently unable to access commercial off-grid solar and cooking markets.
 The component operates in four countries in Sub-Saharan Africa: Liberia, Malawi, Niger, and Uganda.
-While each pilot explores different interventions for delivering DSS, all are based on the following core principles:

 • The development and implementation of the DSS schemes accord with the target groups’ context and ability to pay as well as local market development.